Shinigami-Apples/Starbound-Mod-The-Galactic-Federation-of-Webbs/README.md

 - Character customization: Yeah, it's there.
 Webbers do like some nice hair styles, don't they?
 Including fur colors and patterns.

 - Hurt soun- no. Please don't hurt these "endangered" species just to hear them cry.
 Don't.
 You'll make me cry.
-Speaking of which, the synthesizer falling from a flight of stairs has been replaced with the mist lovely phrase in existance: “HECK”
+Speaking of which, the synthesizer falling from a flight of stairs has been replaced with the most lovely phrase in existance: “HECK”

 - Tenants: They're still not your annoying next-door neighbors, so they're disappointing.